shahriarKabir44/migratify/readme.md

 <h3> <u>Load from existing database:</u></h3>
 To create migration files from an existing database, type the command on the terminal <code>migratify load-db</code>.
 This will ask the user for database name, password etc.

+<h3> <u>Rollback:</u></h3>
+To undo the effect of the latest commit file, type the command on the terminal <code>migratify rollback</code>.
+Not only that it will roll back, it will also delete the migration file.

 <h3><u>Help:</u></h3>
 To see the list of commands,